Lockyer Valley - West

 Population growth drivers in Lockyer Valley - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Lockyer Valley - West's population is around 12,982 as of Aug 2025.
-This reflects an increase of 1,039 people since the 2021 Census, which reported a population of 11,943 people.
-The change is inferred from the estimated resident population of 12,806 from the ABS as of June 2024 and an additional 251 validated new addresses since the Census date.
-This level of population equates to a density ratio of 8.8 persons per square kilometer.
-Lockyer Valley - West's growth of 8.7% since the 2021 census exceeded the non-metro area average of 8.6%.
+Lockyer Valley - West's population was around 12,999 as of November 2025.
+This figure reflects an increase of 1,056 people since the 2021 Census, which reported a population of 11,943 people.
+The change is inferred from ABS data showing an estimated resident population of 12,806 as of June 2024 and an additional 257 validated new addresses since the Census date.
+This results in a population density ratio of 8.8 persons per square kilometer.
+Lockyer Valley - West's growth rate of 8.8% since the census is within 0.1 percentage points of the national average (8.9%).
 Population growth was primarily driven by interstate migration, contributing approximately 57.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Considering projected demographic shifts, an above median population growth is projected for the area, expected to expand by 2,475 persons to 2041 based on the latest population numbers, reflecting a total increase of 17.7% over the 17 years.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Considering projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas by 2041.
+Lockyer Valley - West is projected to expand by 2,475 persons by then, reflecting a total increase of 17.6% over the 17 years.

 Frequently Asked Questions - Population